conjikidow/bump-version/README.md

 5. After merging, creates a Git tag
    - The branch name is parsed to extract the new version number.
    - A Git tag (`vX.Y.Z`) is pushed to mark the new release.

+6. Optionally creates a GitHub Release
+   - If `create-release` is set to `true`, a GitHub Release is created for the new tag, with automatically generated release notes.

 ### Tag Management